andryuha77/GRAPH_THEORY_project/README.md

 To obtain data for my prototype database I navigate to page with desired data for example page with [“Programs” in Galway Campus – Dept. of Science & Applied Physics](http://timetable.gmit.ie/sws1617/(S(rwrgvynib4m3ja45vt2p40iw))/default.aspx), then right click on page select “View page source”  copied needed data to notepad++ end remove unwanted data by using f+Ctrl to find unwanted text and replaced it with space.

+[Notepad vertical selection](http://stackoverflow.com/questions/1802616/how-to-select-columns-in-editors-atom-notepad-kate-vim-sublime-textpad-et) also very handy to use: in Notepad++ , you can select a particular columnholding ctrl + alt + shift and then left click mouse button and drag to select.
+Go to left top of the page. hold "shift key Now use right arrow key to select column.
+Now click "down arrow" key.

 ### How to run the application

 ### References: